-Over the summer, a filmed version of Hamilton: An American Musical was released on Disney +.
+Over the summer, a filmed version of Hamilton: An American Musical was released on Disney+.
 When the show originally opened on Broadway on January 20, 2015, the musical quickly became a hit with the public, garnering wide acclaim and love with the younger generations.

 The musical quickly shot up to the highly-esteemed ranks of all-time classics such as “Wicked” and “Les Miserables,” and received an impressive total of 11 Tonys, along with a record-breaking 16 nominations.
-Among the Tonys won were Best Musical, Best Score, Best Book, Best Actor in a Musical for Leslie Odom Jr., Best Featured Actress in a Musical for Renée Elise Goldsberry, and Best Featured Actor in a Musical for Daveed Diggs.
+Among the Tonys that were won include Best Musical, Best Score, Best Book, Best Actor in a Musical for Leslie Odom Jr., Best Featured Actress in a Musical for Renée Elise Goldsberry, and Best Featured Actor in a Musical for Daveed Diggs.
 And that’s not even mentioning the Grammy the musical won for Best Musical Theater Album.

-Lin Manuel Miranda, who also played Hamilton in the Original Broadway Cast, took 7 years to write the musical (fun fact: the song, “One Shot”, took one year alone to write!).
+Lin Manuel Miranda, who also played Hamilton in the Original Broadway Cast, took 7 years to write the musical (fun fact: the song, “One Shot”, took one year alone to write).

 Truth be told, I loved each member of the talented cast.
 They brought the musical to life and left a lasting impression on me that will not fade over time.

-One aspect that the musical really succeeded at was incorporating multiple cultures and music genres- along with history! -in a Broadway musical.
+One aspect that the musical really succeeded at was incorporating multiple cultures and music genres- along with history -in a Broadway musical.
 The diverse cast was definitely something that we could see much more often in the higher stages of musicals and other art fields, such as movies and plays.
-I hope for even more diversity- expanding to the indigenous, Asians, and more- in the future!
+I hope for even more diversity- expanding to the indigenous, Asians, and more- in the future.

 Beautiful and passionate music, powerful rapping and beatboxing, racial diversity, and some of the catchiest, powerful, and unique songs are all featured wonderfully in the musical.